Instead of

 It is vital that we fully fund such important initiatives as the Thornton

 education reform program, yet we are hard-pressed to find the money.
-Both houses
+Both

-enough return to the state to meet the need.
+not provide enough return to the state to meet the need.

 To solve this problem, we must be bold and imaginative.
 It is not enough merely

-to ape the measures taken by neighboring states in an effort to keep the
+to ape the measures taken by neighboring states in an effort to keep the discretionary

-bad, while simultaneously improving the business climate.
+while simultaneously improving the business climate.

-Let's face it: The underlying rationale for legalizing slot machines is that the
+Let's face it: The underlying rationale for legalizing slot machines is that

-state can solve its financial problems by promoting vice.
+the state can solve its financial problems by promoting vice.
 If this proposition

 has now been accepted, we should pursue it to its logical conclusions.
 Gambling